monkeyboy2805/adambot/README.md

 # GCSEDiscordBot (Adam-Bot)
+# THIS IS A STRUCTURE-CONCEPT BRANCH AND WILL NOT RUN
 ![Adam-Bot logo](https://cdn.discordapp.com/avatars/525083089924259898/c16a8482a4151d0bc291bf5a2e61acf0.webp?size=256)

 Python code that runs "Adam-Bot", mainly for use in the GCSE 9-1 Discord server.
 If you have an issue, feature request, or would like to report a bug, please feel free to [raise an issue](https://github.com/adampy/gcsediscordbot/issues/new/choose).